 Sausage shops are deeply rooted in Vienna and countless Würstelstands peppered across town are proof that this wonderful culinary tradition is still alive.
-Sausage kiosks are notoriously democratic: construction workers, students, and elegant office people stand side-by-side as they enjoy a lunch or late-night meal.
-Most popular is the cheese-filled Käsekrainer, but you can also order roasted Bratwurst, cooked Frankfurters, smoked Waldviertler, or paprika-spiked Debreziner.
+Sausage kiosks are notoriously democratic: construction workers, students, and elegant office people stand side-by-side as they wolf down a greasy, cheese-filled Käsekrainer.
+You can also opt for roasted Bratwurst, cooked Frankfurters, smoked Waldviertler, or paprika-spiked Debreziner.
 If you specify, the vendor will serve you bite-sized pieces.
 Even better with beer on the side.
 Cash only!

 If you like Viennese sausage shops in theory but prefer things more upscale, then Alles Wurscht is just the place for you.
 Hiding behind architect Theophil Hansen's 19th century masterpiece for the Vienna Stock Exchange, this new-wave sausage kiosk is the project of fine dining chef Sebastian Neuschler.